-Link to the provider portal A self-service tool to view claims eligibility, member benefits, coverage, and many other topics.

-• This Provider Manual

-Available on our website at www.mhswi.com under Provider Resources.
-Additional copies available upon request.
+- Link to the Provider Portal A self-service tool to view claims eligibility, member benefits, coverage, and many other topics. - This Provider Manual Available on our website at www.mhswi.com under Provider Resources.
+Copies available upon request.

-• Directory of in-plan providers
+• Directory of In-Plan Providers